 - Debt securities: Our fund administrator obtains the prices used in the valuation from independent pricing vendors.
 The independent pricing vendors derive an evaluated price from observable market inputs.
-These inputs are verified in their pricing assumptions such as weighted average life, discount margins, default rates, and recovery and prepayments assumptions for mortgage securities. - · Hedge funds: The pricing and valuation of each fund is undertaken by administrators in accordance with each underlying fund's valuation policy.
+These inputs are verified in their pricing assumptions such as weighted average life, discount margins, default rates, and recovery and prepayments assumptions for mortgage securities.
+Hedge funds: The pricing and valuation of each fund is undertaken by administrators in accordance with each underlying - Hedge funds: The pricing and valuation of each fund is undertaken by administrators in accordance with each underlying fund's valuation policy.
 Individual fund prices are communicated by the administrators to all investors via the monthly investor statements.
-The fair value of the hedge fund portfolios are calculated by reference to the underlying net asset values of each of the individual funds. - Tier 2 subordinated debt: Based on guoted market prices.
+The fair value of the hedge fund portfolios are calculated by reference to the underlying net asset values of each of the individual funds. - Tier 2 subordinated debt: Based on quoted market prices.